4 Module 3: East Asian World Views

 Associated with Daoism, there exists a whole host of beings that bring good luck and ward off evil.
 The best known of these beings are the Eight Immortals, all of whom were once actual humans who later attained immortality.
 The Eight Immortals are 7 male and 1 female figure (He Xian’gu), several of whom attained immortality with the help of Daoist masters.
 While not part of the earlier Daodejing or the Zhuangzi, written centuries before the creation of Daoist folk religion, the Daoist quest for immortality certainly stimulated the rise of beliefs about these characters in succeeding centuries.

 Kongzi or Kong Fuzi (Confucius), the great teacher and philosopher.
-(Photo from Encyclopedia Britannica, under Public Domain)
+(Photo from Encyclopedia Britannica, believed to be under public domain in the U.S.)

 Confucianism is a belief system that is much more concentrated on harmony in family and society than on concerns with an afterlife or an unseen spirit world.
 Though recognizing ultimate cosmic power, Confucian thought has stressed the development of strategies for managing states based on education and ethics.
 The influence of Confucianism was pervasive in Chinese and Korean culture and had a significant influence at various times in Japan’s past.
 Even today, influences from the Confucian tradition are strong in East Asia and it is important to understand the basics of the belief system.